latypovt/slideshows/_pages/stages_demo.md

 }
 dot = (a, b) => a.map((x, i) => a[i] * b[i]).reduce((m, n) => m + n);
 </script>
-<h4>Trigeminal neuralgia grading framework</h4>
+<h1>Trigeminal neuralgia grading framework (DEMO) </h1>
 This framework can help you to estimate the severity of your trigeminal neuralgia and expected duration of response to MVD/GK surgery.
-Please answer the following question
+Please answer the following questions

+    NB!
+This is a demonstration and NOT a clinical tool

 <h5>Does the TN medication provides you with sufficient relief?</h5>
 <input type="radio" name="med_relief" id="med_relief_yes" />